Energy bills can be really expensive, especially during prolonged periods of cold weather when the only way to stay warm is to crank up the heating.

 Those who have received payment in previous years should automatically receive it without having to claim again.

-If you meet the age and residence criteria and you are already receiving the following benefits, then you should receive winter fuel payment automatically:
+If you meet the age and residence criteria and you are already receiving the following benefits, then you should receive the winter fuel payment automatically by 31 January 2021:

 - State Pension